Algeria national football team: 1958–1962: FLN

 The FLN football team was a team made up mainly of professional players in France, who then joined the Algerian independence movement of the National Liberation Front (FLN), and assisted in organizing football matches against national football teams.
 The FLN linked African football to anti-colonial resistance using the idea of Pan-Africanism as a legitimizing tool and symbol of national identity.
 The French authorities easily obtained the non-recognition of the team by FIFA.

 1962–1980

-Football in Algeria was established in the 1930s by European settlers bringing the sport to the country.
+Football in Algeria was established in the 1890s by European settlers bringing the sport to the country.
 The Algerian football team was established in 1962 after gaining independence from France, as the successor of the FLN football team.
 Under French rule, Algeria was not allowed to have a national team, the FLN football team was sort of a rebellion against the French colonization.
 All of their games were considered friendlies and were unrecognized by FIFA.
 During a press conference in Tunis, the Algerian football team refused to make any political statements, referring to football as a sport rather than a political influence.
-After the Algerian national football team was officially recognized by FIFA in 1963, the team qualified to the 1968 Africa Cup of Nations and failed to qualify for the next five editions of the AFCON until 1980.
+After the Algerian national football team was officially recognized by FIFA in 1963, the team qualified for the 1968 Africa Cup of Nations and failed to qualify for the next five editions of the AFCON until 1980.